roman-milk/roman-milk.github.io/cvsn.md

  =====

  I hope you enjoyed the story.
 I know that Amie's actions with her old man were a bit surprising, at least to me, but I could understand his reaction.
 Stay tuned for the next chapter where things get a bit strained.
 And remember - all of us authors love to see your votes and comments.
-Report_Story #1